 The Company accounts for all stock-based payment awards granted to employees and non-employees as stock-based compensation expense at fair value.
 The Company's stock-based payments include stock options and grants of common stock, including common stock subject to vesting.
 The measurement date for employee awards is the date of grant, and stock-based compensation costs are recognized as expense over the employees' requisite service period, which is the vesting period, on a straight-line basis.
-Stock-based compensation costs for non-employees are recognized as expense over the vesting period on a straight-line basis.
 Stock-based compensation expense is classified in the accompanying consolidated statement of operations based on the function to which the related services are provided.
 The Company recognizes stock-based compensation expense for the portion of awards that have vested.
 Forfeitures are recorded as they occur.